Brigham and Womens Hospital Psychiatry Department

 Brigham and Womens Hospital Psychiatry Department - Boston, MA

 Brigham And Womens Hospital Psychiatry Department is a mental health clinic in Boston, MA.
 It is situated at 221 Longwood Avenue, Boston, MA 2115.
 Brigham And Womens Hospital Psychiatry Department provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth and is classified as a psychiatric hospital or psychiatric unit of a general hospital.
-As part of treatment, it includes group therapy, trauma therapy and integrated dual diagnosis disorder treatment.
-The staff at Brigham And Womens Hospital Psychiatry Department is highly trained in treating young adults, seniors 65 or older and adults with mental health issues.
-In addition, Brigham And Womens Hospital Psychiatry Department offers treatment to clients referred from the court/judicial system, people with Alzheimer's or dementia and LGBT.
-Additional services that Brigham And Womens Hospital Psychiatry Department offers include supported housing, integrated primary care services and suicide prevention services.
+As part of treatment, it includes psychotropic medication, cognitive behavioral therapy and group therapy.
+The staff at Brigham And Womens Hospital Psychiatry Department is highly trained in treating adults, seniors 65 or older and young adults with mental health issues.
+In addition, Brigham And Womens Hospital Psychiatry Department offers treatment to military families, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services that Brigham And Womens Hospital Psychiatry Department offers include psychosocial rehabilitation services, court-ordered outpatient treatment and therapeutic foster care.

 Address: 221 Longwood Avenue, Boston, MA 2115